MaryAwish/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Exercise 2: Display 1 file content
 Exercise 3: Display 2 file content
-Exercise 4: Display the last 10 lines of a file
+Exercise 4: Display the last 10 lines of a file Exercise 5: 10 first words in a file